canonical/cloud-init/doc/rtd/tutorial/lxd.rst

 Quick-start tutorial with LXD
 *****************************

-In this tutorial, we will create our first ``cloud-init`` user data script and deploy it into an `LXD`_ container.
+In this tutorial, we will create our first ``cloud-init`` user-data script and deploy it into an `LXD`_ container.

 Why LXD?
 ========

-We'll be using LXD for this tutorial because it provides first class support for ``cloud-init`` user data, as well as ``systemd`` support.
-Because it is container based, it allows us to quickly test and iterate upon our user data definition.
+We'll be using LXD for this tutorial because it provides first class support for ``cloud-init`` user-data, as well as ``systemd`` support.
+Because it is container based, it allows us to quickly test and iterate upon our user-data definition.

 How to use this tutorial